TheCodingDen/highlights/README.md

 HIGHLIGHTS_DATABASE.PATH="highlights_data"
 ```

+If you're contributing to highlights, I recommend moving the `pre-commit` file to `.git/hooks` so your code is checked for issues before committing (avoiding the need for commits to fix `rustfmt` or `clippy` errors).

 ## Backups

 Unless backups are disabled in the config, highlights automatically backs up its database every time it starts, and every 24hrs after that.
 These backups are saved to the `./backups` folder in the configured database path.
 These backups are a full snapshot of the database, so to restore one you can just move it back to the database path and rename it to `data.db`.
 Highlights doesn't delete any backups from the last 24hrs, but it does clean up older backups automatically: